Homelessness in Papua New Guinea: Unsafe housing conditions

+Religious outreach

+Religious institutions have played a large role in the support of Papua New Guinea's homeless population.
+Mother Teresa visited the country multiple times, the first in 1972, and established a charity.
+Faith-based City Mission provides vocational training to homeless youth.

+Sir John Cardinal Ribat, the head of the Catholic Church of Papua New Guinea, has publicly criticized the government's evictions of squatter communities in the outskirts of Port Moresby for its creation of further homelessness.

 Youth homelessness

-It is estimated that the homeless population in the nation's capital includes over 5,000 homeless children.
+As of 2018, it is estimated that the homeless population in the nation's capital includes over 5,000 homeless children.
 The government and charities working in the region state that migration from rural to urban areas are a leading cause for the rise in homelessness.

+The Malaysian Association of Papua New Guinea raises around 1 million kina annually for the support of homeless youth in Port Moresby.

 Working street children

 One study on working street children in Papua New Guinea surveyed 324 children, of which seven percent were currently living on the street, but overall, 51% had been living on the street at one point in the past.

-Following natural disasters

-Other instances of homelessness include families who have lost their homes due to natural disasters.
-In 2017, around 500 people became homeless following floods in the Eastern Highlands Province.

-In 2007, some 13,000 people became homeless following flooding in the Northern Province.
+Children sell items like bottles in order to buy food.

+Refugees

+Children from other countries who have refugee status in Papua New Guinea have also become homeless.
+A 17-year-old who fled persecution from Iran became homeless after a disagreement with his housemate in Lae.